Understanding Human Behaviour to Strengthen Security

-In the realm of cyber security, technology often takes centre stage.
-However, an equally critical component, often overlooked, is human behaviour.
+In the world of cyber security, technology often takes centre stage.
+Yet one of the most critical — and frequently overlooked — elements of cyber defence is human behaviour.

-According to the 2024 Verizon Data Breach Investigations Report, 82% of breaches involved a human element, such as social engineering, misuse, or errors.
-Understanding how and why people make mistakes or fall prey to attacks is essential for designing effective security measures.
+According to the 2024 Verizon Data Breach Investigations Report, 82% of data breaches involved a human element, including social engineering, misuse, or simple mistakes.
+These findings highlight why understanding behavioural patterns is essential for designing effective cyber security controls.

 Key Behavioural Factors Affecting Cyber Security